Azerbaijan–Portugal relations

 The diplomatic relations between Azerbaijan and Portugal were established in 1992 after Portugal recognized the independence of Azerbaijan.

 Overview

 Portugal recognized the independence of Azerbaijan on 7 January 1992.
-On 4 August 1992 diplomatic relations between Azerbaijan and Portugal were established.
+On 4 August 1992, diplomatic relations between Azerbaijan and Portugal were established.

 Ambassador of Azerbaijan to Morocco Tarik Aliyev was appointed as the Ambassador to Portugal by the Presidential Decree issued on 21 December 2012.
 Aliyev presented his credentials to the president of Portugal Aníbal Cavaco Silva on 14 January 2013.
 Portugal's Ambassador to Turkey also serves as the Ambassador to Azerbaijan.
 Paula Leal da Silva is the Ambassador of Portugal to Azerbaijan since her credentials were accepted by the President of Azerbaijan Ilham Aliyev on 26 March 2017.

 In 2015, the Diplomatic Mission of Portugal in Azerbaijan started to operate.
 The chargé d'affaires is Jorge Gabriel Silva da Fonseca.

-Murad Rahimov was appointed as Honorary Consul of Portugal in Azerbaijan in September 2011.
+June 19, 2026, the Embassy of Azerbaijan in Portugal was established.